What Happens When a Royal Family Member Gets “Fired”?

 Prince Andrew is still a member of the royal family

 As disappointed as the Queen may be in her second-born son, she has not disowned or disinherited him.
 Nor has anyone (yet) come out and said that Andrew is no longer in line for the throne.
 Perhaps that’s because that line is determined entirely by birth order.
 In fact, many who stand in the line of succession are not “working members” of the royal family either.
 That includes Andrew’s daughters, Princess Beatrice and Princess Eugenie, neither of whose status is affected by Andrew’s “stepping back.”
-Here’s a summary of who stands where as of this moment.

 Has anyone else ever stepped back?